anthonyjoeseph/fancy-todo-mvc/README.md

 The goal of this project is to show the advantages of using fp-ts & friends vs a more traditional approach to building a web app.

-Since lodash solutions are often simpler than fp-ts based solutions for smaller problems, it's necessary to show a larger application to see the benefits.
+Since lodash solutions are often simpler than fp-ts based solutions for smaller problems, it's necessary to show a larger application to understand benefits.

 The idea is to show the simplest example of a project with tangible benefits from an fp approach.
 This provides a point of comparison as well as a document of best practices.